Beginning December 1, 2023: THE ATHENS DOWNTOWN DRIVE THRU will open at 7:30 a.m. instead of 7:00 a.m.

 The Corsicana branch was opened on May 23, 2015 in a leased facility located at 811 N. Main Street.
 The permanent home of the Corsicana operation was opened in October of 2018 and is located at 1600 W.2nd.
 Avenue.

-In April 2022, announced that a new branch location will be built in Forney.
-The branch will open in Q1 of 2023 on the corner of FM 548 and FM 1641.
+In April 2022, FSB announced that a new branch location will be built in Forney.
+The branch will open in the fall of 2023 on the corner of FM 548 and FM 1641.
 Representatives are available at a leased Customer Service facility located at 114 W. Pacific Street.